 The tamper evident labels shall only be applied at the Thales facility.
 Tamper evident labels are not available for order or replacement from Thales.

-Two undamaged tamper evident labels must be visible for the module to be operated in a FIPS approved mode of operation.
-They shall be in the positions shown (see Figure 4-1), one on the left side of the front panel (position 1) and one on the right side of the front panel (position 2)
+Four tamper evident labels are required to be visible and undamaged for each module to be operated in a FIPs approved mode of operation.
+They must be in the positions shown in Figure 4-2 and Figure 4-3.